-The truth is, everyone will experience some level of stress and anxiety during pregnancy.
+The truth is, that everyone will experience some level of stress and anxiety during pregnancy.

 You are not alone.

-Let’s start by identifying what anxiety is and the symptoms.
+Let’s start by identifying what anxiety is and its symptoms.

 Anxiety symptoms can include feeling irritable, worried, having a sense of dread, difficulty falling or staying asleep, and finding it hard to focus or concentrate due to the distraction of excessive worry.

 Now that you know how to identify anxiety, let’s talk about how to reduce it while you’re pregnant!